njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/Images/README.md

-This folder holds the images of tables and plots displayed in the IPython notebook, PyOilSectorAnalysis.ipynb.
+This folder holds the images of tables and plots displayed in the IPython notebook, PyOilSectorAnalysis.ipynb: the IPython Notebook generates these images in Image mode (see README.TECHNICAL.md).

 ----